 A dark room, a huge screen, comfortable seats, rising tension, delicious popcorn and an amazing movie, who doesn’t love the cinema?!
-I do love it and even more if the movies have been handpicked German specialties, to provide an insight into the current German cinematic, cultural and societal landscape.
+I love it and even more if the movies are German specialties, handpicked to provide an insight into the current German cinematic, cultural and societal landscape.
 Can anybody guess what I am talking about?
-Exactly the German Cinema Melbourne!
+Exactly, the German Cinema Melbourne!

 The festival team, Peter Krausz, Irina Herrschner, Marko Gebel, Daniela Müller and Dr Claudia Sandberg, aim to provide a cinematic experience that ties German culture and German cinema together, providing the audiences a window into current societal, cultural and cinematic developments in Germany.With their expertise, they selected deep, funny, challenging, interesting and typical German movies.
 The choice of movies includes historical documentations, suspenseful action, dramatic family secrets, true story based movies, funny confrontations with the German immigration politic and much more.
 You don’t want to miss this.

-“Nothing is black or white, there is a little bit of grey in everything” Starting with “A German life”, a story about a young girl in Nazi Germany, having Jewish friends and then finds herself working as secretary to Propaganda Minister, Josef Goebbels.
-The opening movie is a true based story told by Brunhilde Pomsel, who shares and faces her past.
-This movie will show you how easily you can get caught in situations where you have to decide what your moral standards are and it will leave you with the question: “How would you react if you are caught up in difficult historic or social circumstances; how would you live your life?”
+“Nothing is black or white, there is a little bit of grey in everything”.
+“A German life”, is a story about a young girl in Nazi Germany who has Jewish friends and then finds herself working as a secretary to Propaganda Minister, Josef Goebbels.
+The opening movie is based off a true story and told by Brunhilde Pomsel, who shares and faces her past.
+This movie will show you how easily you can get caught in situations where you have to decide what your moral standards are and it will leave you with the question: “How would you react if you were caught up in difficult historic or social circumstances; how would you live your life?”

 To visit the Website of “German Cinema Melbourne” click here: https://germancinemamelbourne.com/